mrcavalcanti/mosaicoo/docs/sources/administration/preferences/change-grafana-theme.md

 ## Theme options

-The theme affects how Grafana displays graphs, menus, other UI elements.
+The theme affects how Mosaicoo displays graphs, menus, other UI elements.

 ### Default